 For the final leg of the tour, walk down Mykhailivs’ka Street to reach Maidan Nezaleznoshti.

-OTHER PLACES OF INTEREST IN KIEV
+OTHER PLACES OF INTEREST IN KYIV

 The above walking tour itinerary could easily be stretched out over two days if you wanted to do some shopping or attend a cultural event while in the Ukrainian capital.